thephpleague/uri-src/docs/components/7.0/domain.md

 <p class="message-notice">If the modifications do not change the current object, it is returned as is, otherwise, a new modified object is returned.</p>
 <p class="message-warning">If the submitted value is not valid a <code>League\Uri\Exceptions\SyntaxError</code> exception is thrown.</p>

-## Partial or fully qualified domain name
+## Partial or Fully Qualified Domain Name

 A host is absolute or a fully qualified domain name (FQDN) if it contains a <strong>root label</strong>, its string representation ends with a `.`, otherwise it is known as being a relative or a partially qualified domain name (PQDN).